1 Samuel 10 – Saul Anointed and Proclaimed King

 b.
 Which you shall receive: It would be unusual for men to simply give a stranger like Saul loaves of bread.
 But as king, Saul will often receive gifts, so this was a good way to confirm his anointing as king.

 i.
-Two loaves of bread were a strange present, but “The more strange the present was, the more fit it was for a sign of God’s extraordinary providence in Saul’s affairs.”
+Three loaves of bread were a strange present, but “The more strange the present was, the more fit it was for a sign of God’s extraordinary providence in Saul’s affairs.”
 (Poole)

 4. (5-7) Samuel tells Saul of a third sign to confirm what God has done.